rlucioni/recipes/recipes/vegetable-ragout.md

 3. Add garlic and cook briefly until fragrant.
 Stir in the beans and water.
 4. Scatter the potatoes on top of the ragout and cover.
 Steam the potatoes until tender, 15-20 minutes.
 Then stir in chard leaves and cook until everything is melded together and tender, up to 15 minutes more.

-Before serving, stir in a 1-2 tablespoons of vinegar.
+Before serving, stir in 1-2 tablespoons of vinegar.
 Serve with bread or over rice.